usc-isi-i2/datamart/README.md

 ```

 ## Valid your schema
-You should validate your json against our schema by the following
+Dataset providers should validate their dataset schema against our json schema by the following
 ```commandline
 python scripts/validate_schema.py --validate_json {path_to_json}
 ```